Giolti2/wordcounter/README.md

 The file will be generated in the same folder as the input file.

 In order to run the program, you need to install [Python](https://www.python.org/) and the [XlsxWriter package](https://xlsxwriter.readthedocs.io/getting_started.html).

+TODO: make the list ordered, as of now the list is unordered but can be ordered manually in Excel.